winft/theseus-ship/README.md

 [KDE Plasma Desktop](https://kde.org/plasma-desktop/).
 Theseus' Ship is a reboot of KDE's [KWin](https://en.wikipedia.org/wiki/KWin).
-Theseus' Ship differentates itself from KWin in that it uses [the Compositor Modules](https://github.com/winft/como).
+It differentates itself from KWin in that it uses [The Compositor Modules](https://github.com/winft/como).

 ## Installation
 Theseus' Ship can be compiled from source.